orbitalchicken/Roadmap/New.md

 	Cinnamon isn’t scaling user defined panel sizes properly.
 If I select Numix as my theme and set a customised panel size, when clicking Allow Cinnamon to Scale Panel Text and Icons, the text on the right side of the panel bar seems to go a bit blurry.
 This didn’t happen on the last release.
 The update shield sometimes goes wonky too which I assume is related.
 	In Cinnamon, desktop font (and only on desktop) looks like it’s antialiased wrong, like it’s using wrong pixel order – BGR instead of RGB.
 Font settings isn’t helping because desktop font isn’t changing no matter what option I choose.

-MATE Edition - last processed comment: #82
+MATE Edition - last processed comment: #150
 -----------------------------------------
 	firefox suggests mintinstall for tgz
 	some of the MATE applications don’t have a mint-x icon. engrampa, eye of mate, atril.
 They could use the GNOME icons.
-	You cant set display brightness on battery power mode, just on AC Remove mate-user-share?
-In Control Center, Shared Folders and User Share seem to duplicate and don't work well together.
-I have noticed that Shared Folders (from the Control Centre) will not save any shares I add.
-	I can’t get any workspace switcher
+	You cant set display brightness on battery power mode, just on AC I can’t get any workspace switcher
 	when I use the ‘Fn’ key combos to adjust screen brightness there is _no_ helpful gui popup bar to indicate where I’m configured between minimum/maximum screen brightness.
-	The white on black background menu is not good for anyone with other than 20/20.
+	The white on black background menu is not good for anyone with other than 20/20. trackpad should have tap-to-click enabled.
+	When you choose a theme with a dark panel like Shiki-wise and enable “show hide buttons”, the panel itself changes to the dark theme, but the hide buttons keep the standard silvery look.
+So choosing a dark theme and enabling the hide button gives rather ugly and inconsistent results. going CTRL-I (keyboard hotkey for the line selection tool) crashes pluma 1.8.0, but there is a new 1.8.1 pluma tag that fixes this.
+	When printing something, print queue icon appears in the ‘notification area’ as expected.
+But then… The print queue icon gets ‘stuck’ in the notification area and becomes totally unresponsive (i.e., useless).
+Left or right clicks using the mouse yeild no result.
+Killing the ‘/usr/bin/python /usr/share/system-config-printer/scp-dbus-service.py’ process is the only way I’ve figured to get rid of the printer icon. there seems to be a bug in gthumb: pictures in preview are not sharpened, even if i set resolution to high in program settings.
+	ALSA and PULSEAUDIO still in conflict with Skype.
+Microphones will not work properly. hibernation mode is missing
+	in the appearance: you should be able to change the icon of the mouse pointer e.g. bigger or smaller, black or white, but this doesn’t work.
+It’s in Control Center -> Appearance Preferences -> Customize Theme -> Pointer.